TG721/Calculator-Python-Tkinter-/README.md

 # Python-Calculator (Tkinter)

-Top and Middle part of application can do opertions on numbers and bottom part on Boolean (true and false) values
+Top and Middle part of application can do operations on numbers and bottom part on Boolean (true and false) values

 ## Screenshot